 Whether you’re looking to amp up your internal security, increase customer acquisition, or simply provide a better user experience for individuals exploring your site, it’s important to know how user authentication fits into the equation.

 That’s why we’ve created this guide.
 This way, organizations can understand:

-- What user authentication is and why it’s important
+- What user authentication is

-- How many types of user authentication exist
+- How user authentication works

-- Ways organizations can improve their user authentication
+- How to improve user authentication

 Let’s dive right into the first section.